Hans N. Weiler

 - Advising a number of (public and private) German universities on their development plans and the recruitment of university leadership.

-- Serving on the International Advisory Council of the Free University of Berlin and of the WU (Vienna University of Economics and Business - Wirtschaftsuniversität Wien).
+- Serving, until 2018, on the International Advisory Council of the Free University of Berlin and, until 2016, of the WU (Vienna University of Economics and Business - Wirtschaftsuniversität Wien).

 - Serving, as the sole U.S. member, on the "Global Scientific Committee" of UNESCO's Forum on Higher Education, Research and Knowledge.
 The first book resulting from the Forum's work has now been published by UNESCO Press: "Knowledge, Power and Dissent: Critical Perspectives on Higher Education and Research in Knowledge Society" (Guy Neave, ed.), 2006; it includes my essay on "Challenging the Orthodoxies of Knowledge: Epistemological, Structural, and Political Implications for Higher Education".

-- Serving as a reviewer for the second round of the "Excellence Initiative" in support of outstanding German research universities.
+- Serving as a reviewer for the first and second round of the "Excellence Initiative" in support of outstanding German research universities.

 - Advising the Technical University of Munich on the establishment of a Professional School of Education.